-New American Association of Clinical Endocrinology Clinical Practice Guideline: The Use of Advanced Technology in the Management of Persons With Diabetes Mellitus
+American Association of Clinical Endocrinology Clinical Practice Guideline: The Use of Advanced Technology in the Management of Persons With Diabetes Mellitus

-AACE Co-Chairs, guideline task force experts, George Grunberger, MD, FACP, MACE, and Jennifer Sherr, MD, PhD, just released the new advanced diabetes technology guideline, Clinical Practice Guideline: The Use of Advanced Technology in the Management of Persons With Diabetes Mellitus, at our 2021 Annual Meeting.
+AACE Co-Chairs, guideline task force experts, George Grunberger, MD, FACP, MACE, and Jennifer Sherr, MD, PhD, released the advanced diabetes technology guideline, Clinical Practice Guideline: The Use of Advanced Technology in the Management of Persons With Diabetes Mellitus, at our 2021 Annual Meeting.
 This guideline provides recommendations based on scientific evidence for health care professionals in the safe and effective use of advanced diabetes technology.
 While many persons with diabetes use self-monitoring of blood glucose and insulin injections or insulin pens, these tools are being replaced by more advanced technologies that provide more useful data and greater convenience.
 Advanced tools, such as continuous glucose monitors (CGMs), provide data in real time to help persons with diabetes avoid experiencing low and high blood sugar levels.
 Diabetes technology is rapidly changing and improving and can be beneficial for all those living with diabetes.

-Read the new evidence-based guideline for recommendations on the use of advanced technology in the management of persons with diabetes mellitus, including:
+Read the evidence-based guideline for recommendations on the use of advanced technology in the management of persons with diabetes mellitus, including:

 - Clinical use of continuous glucose monitors (CGM)